dr-leo/pandaSDMX/doc/usage.rst

 and attribute values, and to select series by specifying a valid key.

-The :class:`pandasdmx.model.GenericDataSet` has the following features:
+The :class:`pandasdmx.model.GenericDataSet` class has the following features:

 ``dim_at_obs``
     attribute showing which dimension is at